grayresearch/CX/CHARTER.md

 ## History

-In 2019, the new RISC-V FPGA soft processor SIG, determined to "advance RISC-V as the preeminent ecosystem for FPGA processor and SoC designs", started to work on their Charter goal to "Propose extensions ... to enable interoperable RISC-V FPGA platforms and applications".
+In 2019, the RISC-V Foundation FPGA soft processor SIG members, determined to advance RISC-V as the preeminent ecosystem for FPGA processor and SoC designs, started to work on their Charter goal to "Propose extensions ... to enable interoperable RISC-V FPGA platforms and applications".

-RISC-V support for custom extensions dovetails well with *configurable* FPGA soft processors.
-Dissatisfied with past incompatible soft CPU tech stack silos, the SIG members opted to pursue a standard HW-HW interface by which a *custom function unit* core that implements a custom extension, might be reused across various RISC-V soft CPUs.
+RISC-V provision for custom extensions dovetails with existing practice of *configurable* FPGA soft processors.
+But dissatisfied with past incompatible soft CPU tech stack silos, the members opted to pursue standards by which various reusable cores that implement various custom extensions might be reused across various RISC-V soft CPUs.

-Members knew that a vibrant ecosystem of mix-and-match reusable extensions, libraries, their hardware cores, requires routine, robust composition of multiple such extensions into one system.
+Members also felt that a vibrant ecosystem of mix-and-match reusable custom extensions, libraries, and cores, requires new interop interface standards to achieve routine, robust composition of *multiple* such extensions within one system.

-Over 2019-2022, the effort to define the *minimum viable product* of new standards to enable practical composition of extensions grew to include CX multiplexing, uniform state context management, access control, etc., culminating in the
+Through 2019-2022, the effort to define the *minimum viable set* of standards to enable practical composition of extensions grew to include CX multiplexing, uniform state context management, access control, etc., culminating in the